 What to look out for

 Cost associated with the card after the 0% period: Balance transfer and purchase cards are most cost effective if you use them within the promotional 0% period.
-Once this period has ended, you’ll be put on a standard rate of anything from 15% to 20%.
+Once this period has ended, you’ll probably be put on a standard rate of anything from 15% to 20%.

 Fees and promotional periods: Always check what the balance transfer fee is ahead of moving your debt from one card to another and whether you need to do so within a fixed period (or you could be charged more for doing so at a later date).
 Also, make sure you can pay off what you owe before the interest-free period ends, otherwise the card provider will start to charge you interest.